Generative Artificial Intelligence - information for centres

-SQA will continue our work on the use of generative AI tools in the assessment context and look forward to their continued evolution.
+SQA will continue its work on the use of generative AI tools in the assessment context and look forward to their continued evolution.
 We will be engaging with centre staff and learners around AI and will publish further guidance where appropriate.

 Thank you for your ongoing co-operation.